 The F-Rating is applied to films by cinemas and film festivals giving moviegoers an easily identifiable label so they can choose films that fairly represent women on screen and behind the camera.
 Highlighting these films sends a clear message to distributors, producers and funders that women can and should have more than just a supporting role within the industry

-The F-Rating is applied to all films which are directed by women and/or written by women and/or have significant women on screen.
-If a film has all three, it receives a TRIPLE F-Rating, our gold standard.
-The rating allows audiences to “vote with your seat” and proactively choose to go and see F-Rated films
+The F-Rating is applied to all films which are directed by women and/or written by women.
+If the film ALSO has significant women on screen, it receives a TRIPLE F-Rating, our gold standard.
+The rating allows audiences to “vote with your seat” and proactively choose to go and see F-Rated films.

 WHY WE NEED THE F-RATING